 Before installing Wine from source, make sure you uninstall any Wine binary packages you may have on your system.
 Installing from source requires use of the terminal window as well as a full copy of the Wine source code.
 Once having downloaded the source from Git or extracted it from an archive, navigate to it using the terminal and then follow the remaining steps.

 If you wish to install build dependencies by hand, there are several ways to see if you're missing some useful development libraries.
-The most straightforward approach is to watch the configure program's output before you compile Wine and see if anything important is missing; if it is, simply install what's missing and rerun configure before compiling.
-You can also check the file configure generates, (include/config.h) and see if what files configure is looking for but not finding.
+The most straightforward approach is to watch the output of configure before you compile Wine and see if anything important is missing; if it is, simply install what's missing and rerun configure before compiling.
+You can also check the file configure generates (include/config.h) and see what files configure is looking for but not finding.

 Once you've installed the build dependencies you need, you're ready to compile the package.
 In the terminal window, after having navigated to the Wine source tree, run the following commands:

 $ ./configure $ make depend $ make # make installThe last command requires root privileges.
 Although you should never run Wine as root, you will need to install it this way.

 To uninstall Wine from source, once again navigate to the same source folder that you used to install Wine using the terminal.
 Then, run the following command: